mui/material-ui/docs/src/pages/demos/selects/selects-ja.md

 If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here's an example of how you can change the main color of an Input.

+The first step is to style the `InputBase` component.
+Once it's styled, you can either use it directly as a text field or provide it to the select `input` property to have a select field.

 ⚠️ While the material design specification encourages theming, these examples are off the beaten path.

 {{"demo": "pages/demos/selects/CustomizedSelects.js"}}